gandreini/css-guidelines/css-style-guide.md

 ### 2.7 Color scheme

 It's a good habit to use a limited set of colors: using too many colors can lead to having a very incoherent interface that confuses the user.
 For this reason, we have a **color-scheme.scss** file that contains the variables **of all the colors used in the project**.
-This will limit the number of colors used that should be less than 15, including all the possible shades of gray used for borders and backgrounds.
+This will limit the number of colors used that should be less than 15, including all the possible shades of grey used for borders and backgrounds.
 The file should be imported before the **variables.scss**.

 ### 2.8 Style.scss file